OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I assess risk transparently, provide actionable recommendations, escalate when necessary, and manage outcomes responsibly.
 - I actively identify problems and collaborate with others to prevent or resolve them quickly.
 - I coordinate projects requiring input from multiple teams and diverse roles.
-- I communicate effectively across technical and non-technical contexts, steering conversations toward positive outcomes.
+- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.
 - I refine processes and implement improvements that strengthen team collaboration.
 - I work effectively with cross-functional team members (e.g., Product Managers and Designers), aligning on outcomes and ensuring mutual needs are met.